apache/buildstream-site/content/pages/index.md

-Our core users are application developers and system integrators who create production-ready software systems that need to be maintained efficiently and reliably over the long term.
+Our core users are application developers and system integrators who create production-ready software systems that need to be maintained efficiently and reliably in the long term.

 New to BuildStream?
 Find out more in our
 [Frequently Asked Questions](faq.html) page.